redlibrarian/redlibrarian.github.io/_posts/2020-09-13-boycott-strike-factory.markdown

 for something that isn't a strike.
 Not only does it allow the universities to claim EDI credit for something that absolutely did them no harm, but it weakens the strike claims for other workers.
-In other words, claiming calling something that isn't a strike a strike is the flipside of calling a strike a boycott.
+In other words, calling something that isn't a strike a strike is the flipside of calling a strike a boycott.

 Baharak Yousefi put it concisely when she tweeted, "If strike, then